brisco13/YouBetcha/README.md

 - Clone the repository
 - Run 'npm init' and then 'npm install'
-- Seed the database using: 'npm run seed'
-- run 'npm run start' to begin the execution of the project
+- run 'npm run develop' to begin the execution of the project

 ```